dimanikulin/dimanikulin/WhatILearnedAsSubjectMatterExpert.md

 ## Multimedia IR systems
 My first step in the role of an SME was getting to know what [Multimedia Data](./MultimediaData.md) is.
 I started learning it as I understood that my whole photo album is [Multimedia Data](./MultimediaData.md) itself.
-Then I realised that I need to use a solution to search in [Multimedia Data](./MultimediaData.md) - [Multimedia IR systems](./MultimediaSystems.md).
+Then I realised that I need to use a solution to search for [Multimedia Data](./MultimediaData.md) - [Multimedia IR systems](./MultimediaSystems.md).
-However, there are many [Multimedia IR systems](./MultimediaSystems.md), and it was a long way to select one of them to start searching in a more efficient way.
+However, there are many [Multimedia IR systems](./MultimediaSystems.md), and it was a long way to select one of them to start searching more efficiently.
 Thus, several [Multimedia IR systems](./MultimediaSystems.md), that are present on the market and available for end users, were analyzed.

 I described the process of analysis and comparison for [Multimedia IR systems](./MultimediaSystems.md) [here](./MultimediaSystemsAnalyze.md).